guglxni/fedzk/README.md

 ## 📄 License

-This project is licensed under the terms found in the [LICENSE](/fedzk/LICENSE) file.
+This project is licensed under the [MIT License](LICENSE).

+Copyright (c) 2025 Aaryan Guglani and FEDzk Contributors

 ## 🤝 Contributing